TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-notfired-health.md

 ## Resource health

-Azure Resource Health alerts tracks the health of your resources, it tracks resource health events and allow you to be notified you in near real-time when these resources have a change in their health status.
+Azure Resource Health alerts tracks the health of your resources, it tracks resource health events and allow you to be notified you in near real-time when there's change in the resource health status.

 ## Service health